Jesperoka/EE5020-project/README.md

 ### Results and Qualitative Analysis

-Should really get data on average error of estimates, number of false positives/negative etc. but ugh.
+Should really get data on average error of estimates, number of false positives/negative etc. but maybe qualitative is enough with good side-by-side comparisons?.

 ### Improvements for Next Time